bernhardAxonIvy/doc/source/concepts/testing/index.rst

 .. tip::

-  The following guide is based on a :github-build-examples:`demo project <>` and uses the name ``crm`` for the project to be tested and the two testing projects ``crmTests`` for the :ref:`process-<process-testing>` and :ref:`unit-testing<unit-testing>` as well as ``crmIntegrationTests`` for the
+  The following guide is based on a :link-url:`demo project <build-examples-test-project>` and uses the name ``crm`` for the project to be tested and the two testing projects ``crmTests`` for the :ref:`process-<process-testing>` and :ref:`unit-testing<unit-testing>` as well as ``crmIntegrationTests`` for the